xmoforf/bulldozer/README.md

 ## Configuration

 Edit the `config.yaml` file to set up your preferences and API keys.
-The configuration file includes settings for:

-- `announce_url`: URL for torrent creation.
-- `api_key`: API key for duplicate checking.
-- `output_dir`: Directory for output files.
-- `pdl_episode_template`: Template for episode filenames.
-- `threads`: Number of threads for downloading episodes.
+The configuration file includes pretty much all settings that are needed to customize the behavior of the script.
+The settings most users need to change are at the top of the configuration file.
+The file has comments, and it's hopefully easy enough to understand what everything does.

 ## Usage